-Given the early stage of development for both products, the risk of failure for both of our product candidates is high.
-Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete formulation and device development for our products, conduct nonclinical trials, and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
+Given the early stage of development for our product candidates, the risk of failure is high.
+Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must conduct nonclinical trials, and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Formulation and device development, nonclinical and clinical testing are all expensive activities, difficult to design and implement, and can take years to complete.
-The outcome of nonclinical and clinical trials is inherently uncertain.
 Failure can occur at any time during the development program, including during the clinical trial process.
 Further, the results of nonclinical studies and early clinical trials of our product candidates, as well as earlier generation formulations may not be predictive of the results of later-stage clinical trials.
 Interim results of a clinical trial do not necessarily predict final results.
-For instance, the results of our studies with the earlier generation OP0101 formulation may not be predictive of the results of studies conducted with OP0102 formulation, if such program is resumed.
 Moreover, nonclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in nonclinical and clinical trials have nonetheless failed to obtain marketing approval of their products.
+There is a risk that additional nonclinical and/or clinical safety studies will be required by the FDA or similar regulatory authorities outside the United States. and/or that subsequent studies will not match results seen in prior studies.
 It is impossible to predict when or if any of our product candidates will prove effective, safe and well-tolerated in humans or will receive regulatory approval.

 We may experience delays in our clinical trials, and we do not know whether planned clinical trials will begin or enroll subjects on time, need to be redesigned or be completed on schedule, if at all.
-There can be no assurance that the EMA, or the Medicines & Healthcare Products Regulatory Agency ("MHRA"), the United Kingdom regulatory authority, will approve Clinical Trial Application's for any of our product candidates in the future.
-There is also no assurance that the FDA will not put any of our product candidates on clinical hold in the future.
+There can be no assurance that the FDA or equivalent foreign regulatory bodies will approve investigational new drug applications and allow us to start clinical trials for any of our product candidates in the future, including for islet cell transplant.
+Once a clinical trial has commenced, there is also no assurance that the FDA or equivalent foreign regulatory body will not put any of our product candidates on clinical hold.
 We may experience numerous unforeseen events during, or as a result of, clinical trials that could delay or prevent our ability to receive marketing approval or commercialize our product candidates.
 Clinical trials may be delayed, suspended or prematurely terminated for a variety of reasons, such as: